 International Mother Language Day

-Celebrated on a global basis on February 21st every year, International Mother Language Day is a day the celebrates and honors diversity in the languages of the world and to promote cultural and linguistic diversity.
-It is also a day in which to honor the four students who lost their lives on February 21, 1952, because they had campaigned to officially use their mother language – which was Bengali.
+Celebrated globally on February 21st each year, International Mother Language Day is a day that celebrates and honors the diversity of the world’s languages and promotes cultural and linguistic diversity.
+It also honors the four students who lost their lives on February 21, 1952, because they campaigned to officially use their mother language, Bengali.

 History of International Mother Language Day

-In 1947, the Bengal Province of India was divided according to the predominant religions of the people who lived there.
-The eastern part of India became a province of Pakistan known as East Bengal (later known as East Pakistan), while the western part of the country remained in India.
-Over time, tensions began to run high between East and West Pakistan due to various cultural and lingual conflicts between the inhabitants.
-These tensions led to the Pakistan government declaring Urdu as the sole national language in 1948.
-In turn, this caused the Bengali-speaking majority of East Pakistan to protest.
-The Pakistan government quickly outlawed these protests but they continued on.
-As time went by, tensions continued to escalate.
+In 1947, the Bengal Province of British India was divided according to the predominant religions of the people who lived there.
+The eastern part became a province of Pakistan known as East Bengal (later known as East Pakistan), while the western part remained in India.

-In 1999, the United Nations Educational, Scientific and Cultural Organization (UNESCO) decided to make February 21st International Mother Language Day.
-The following year, on Feb.
-21, 2000, it was observed for the first time.
-Each year, a new theme is chosen by the United Nations for this observance day.
+In 1999, the United Nations Educational, Scientific and Cultural Organization (UNESCO) decided to designate February 21st as International Mother Language Day.
+The following year, on February 21, 2000, it was observed for the first time.
+Each year, the United Nations chooses a new theme for this observance day.

 Celebrations on this Day